piaschneider/Week4-Project/codebook.md

 # Codebook

-The dataset examined has the following dimensions:
+The dataset has the following dimensions:

 Number of observations        180